Your local Costa Rica Travel agency, since 1999

 Browse our hand-picked selection of things to do in the Osa Peninsula.

-Things to Do In the Osa Peninsula
+Things To Do on the Osa Peninsula

 The Osa Peninsula is Costa Rica’s crown jewel of eco-tourism, a remote and stunningly beautiful wilderness of pristine rainforest and tropical beaches where green jungle crashes into blue Pacific.
 Home to the famous Corcovado National Park, the Osa offers visitors a true taste of the wild.